8 Weeks pregnant: Symptoms, growth & baby’s development

 The bottom line

 At 8 weeks pregnant, your baby is developing rapidly, with facial features, limbs, and the brain growing each day.
 You may experience stronger pregnancy symptoms, such as nausea and fatigue, as hormone levels peak.
+Using a pregnancy-tracking app can help you monitor your symptoms.
 Staying hydrated, resting, and eating small, nutrient-rich meals will support both you and your baby during this busy phase of growth.

 Facebook